Appeon/PowerBuilder-Graph-Example/SQL Anywhere demo/GoogleCharts/README.md

 1. Open the PowerBuilder project in PowerBuilder 2021 Beta.
 2. Download the database file <b>pbdemo2021_for_sqlanywhere.zip</b> from [PowerBuilder-Project-Example-Database](https://github.com/Appeon/PowerBuilder-Project-Example-Database), and restore the database using the downloaded database file.
-3. Configure the ODBC Data Source.
+3. Configure the ODBC data source.
+4. Copy the database connection string in the configured data source to replace the connection string in the original project.
+Note that the PWD in the connection string is masked.
+Please manually change it to the real password.
-4. Run the PowerBuilder project.
+5. Run the PowerBuilder project.

 ### General steps to apply a chart (exposed as JavaScript classes)